 Should I Hire an Attorney to Settle my Auto Accident Claim?

 A federal study indicates that the economic cost of traffic accidents nationwide is more than $242 billion a year.
-This includes estimated lifetime economic costs related to the nearly 33,000 fatalities, roughly four million injuries, and approximately 24 million vehicles destroyed or damaged each year.
-When considering various other factors, the total cost to society from motor vehicle crashes in 2010 was $836 billion.
+This includes estimates of lifetime economic costs from nearly 33,000 fatalities and roughly four million injuries each year.
+When considering various other factors, the total cost nationwide from motor vehicle crashes in 2010 was $836 billion.
 That number is, no doubt, higher today.

 Regardless of whether you are pursuing a claim against your own insurance company or the insurer for the other driver, several factors remain important:

 - The insurance company’s representatives will take steps to limit the amount the company will pay out

 - Insurance companies seek to limit their losses by minimizing payments for settlements

 - Insurance companies do not want you to have an attorney

 - If you are represented by an attorney, the insurance companies know the claim likely will cost them more

 - Your statements to insurance company representatives can be used against you in settlement negotiations or in court